 Arts-Related Links in the U.S.

-The following additional resources are available to artists and arts organizations.
+The following additional arts resources are available to artists and arts organizations.

 The Alliance is a national service organization that supports the field of artists’ communities and residency programs through a variety of activities, including encouraging collaboration among members of the field, providing leadership on field issues, setting professional standards, raising the visibility of artists communities, and promoting philanthropy in the field.